Alfred R. Johnson, D.O.

 A graduate of William Jewell College in Liberty, Missouri, at which he was honored as Outstanding Alumnus in 1993, Dr. Johnson received his Doctor of Osteopathic Medicine at the University of Health Sciences Center in Kansas City, Missouri.
 He then completed a rotating internship at Oklahoma Osteopathic Hospital in Tulsa, Oklahoma, followed by an internal medicine residency at Southeastern Medical Center in North Miami Beach, Florida, during which time he also served as Chief Resident at Osteopathic General Hospital.
 In 1980, he became affiliated with the Environmental Health Center in Dallas.

-Dr. Johnson currently holds licenses to practice medicine in Texas, Missouri, Oklahoma, Florida, and Illinois.
+Dr. Johnson currently holds licenses to practice medicine in Texas, Missouri, and Oklahoma.
 He has published numerous research studies, which include topics related to immune system function, as well as those examining the health effects of environmental factors on the human body.
 He has also addressed many national and international medical conferences regarding his research.